AlexandraAncaGabor/go-green-resources-testing-project/README.md

 [Bug-013](https://github.com/AlexandraAncaGabor/go-green-resources-testing-project/blob/main/bugs/bug_013.md) The text from "Proiecte page is not properly alligned

 [Bug-014](https://github.com/AlexandraAncaGabor/go-green-resources-testing-project/blob/main/bugs/bug_014.md)  The email from "Contacte" is not dispalyed as a link and cannot redirect the user to his email

+# **Conclusions**

+- Functional, as well as non functional testing (UI) were tested.
+- Most of the bugs found were non functional and were regarded the UI.
+- The distribution of the issues is non uniform.
+Most of the bugs detected are displayed in the same area.
+(Activitati section) This leads us to the principle of defect clustering which tells us that the a small number of modules contains most of the bugs .